Meet some of the contributors to Art of Mentoring Devon 2017, part of a team of 60 staff running different elements of the all-ages camp.

-Jon Young: For over 30 years, Jon’s been a leader in the fields of village-building, nature-based education, permaculture and cultural mentoring.
+Jon Young (Lead presenter): For over 30 years, Jon’s been a leader in the fields of village-building, nature-based education, permaculture and cultural mentoring.
 He’s made vital advancements in modelling effective connection to nature and people.

 A mentor of deep nature connection, Jon’s also an expert tracker, facilitator, public speaker and storyteller.
 He’s featured in many nature documentaries and teaches in North America, Europe, Australia and southern Africa.